UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Paid-For_Resources/Purchasing_in_Myriad.md

 # Purchasing in Myriad

-!!! important "Sept 2023: We cannot buy any nodes or add paid time in Myriad for the time being."
+!!! important "Sept 2024: We are planning a Myriad refresh for Dec 2024, to be confirmed on 8 Oct."
-    This is because we have no more space in the datacentre to add new hardware, which is needed for priority access/Gold as well as dedicated node purchases.

-    Please raise your requests with rc-support@ucl.ac.uk but be aware that we cannot confirm our ability to fulfill them until we know what future space we will have available.
+    If it goes ahead, we will be able to add some paid nodes then and also allow planning for future purchases.
+The nodes we will have available are below.

+    Please contact rc-support@ucl.ac.uk for prices and let us know your timescales.
+    We cannot fully confirm this is going ahead until after 8 Oct 2024.

 Researchers may purchase additional resources to be used as part of the [Myriad](../Clusters/Myriad.md) High Performance Computing cluster if the free service does not meet their needs.
 These resources can be made available in one of two ways: